ISA-tools/BioInvIndex/README.md

     cd BioInvIndex/
     mvn clean package -Pdeploy,<<your_database_profile>>,<<your_index_profile>> -Dmaven.test.skip=true

 The profiles.xml file contains example database connection profiles for H2, Oracle, MySQL and PostGreSQL.
-If you have no database yet, you can use H2 by running this command for instance
+If you have no database yet, you can use H2 by running this command for instance:

     mvn clean package -Pdeploy,h2,index_local -Dmaven.test.skip=true